 If you’re considering investing in this sector, it’s prudent to take a measured approach to screening and acquiring select assets.
 Even if the Amazon hype is overblown, the current combination of stagnating wages and increasing household expenditure such as mortgage rates and energy costs is likely to present an overhang for retailers.

 This insight may contain general financial advice and was prepared without taking into account your objectives, financial situation or needs.
 Before acting on any advice, you should consider whether the advice is appropriate to you.
 Seeking professional personal advice is always highly recommended.
 Any forward looking statements are based on current expectations at the time of writing.
 No assurance can be given that such expectations will prove to be correct.
-Members of the Evans Dixon group of companies currently manage funds or portfolios that include this security.
+Members of the E&P group of companies currently manage funds or portfolios that include this security.